nasimbio/bioinfo-blog/content/post/2025-11-21-bulk-rna-seq-normalization-methods/index.md

 ## 1. CPM (Counts Per Million)

 • Adjusts only for sequencing depth.
-• Appropriate for comparing the same gene across different samples.
+• Appropriate for comparing the same gene expression across different samples.
-• Not appropriate for comparing different genes within a sample (does not correct for gene length).
+• Not appropriate for comparing different genes expression within a sample (does not correct for gene length).
 • ❌ Not suitable for DGE analysis (does not correct compositional bias).

 ---